 The first reported trial evaluating prostate RT in men with metastatic castration-sensitive disease was the HORRAD trial.
 Four hundred and thirty-two patients were randomised to ADT alone or ADT plus IMRT with IGRT to the prostate.
-Overall survival was not significantly different (HR: 0.9 [0.7-1.14]), median time to PSA progression was significantly improved in the RT arm (HR: 0.78 [0.63-0.97]) [1143].
-The STAMPEDE trial evaluated 2,061 men with metastatic castration-sensitive PCa (mCSPC) who were randomised to ADT alone vs.

-ADT plus RT to the prostate.
-This trial confirmed that RT to the primary tumour did not improve OS in unselected patients [1091].
+Overall survival was not significantly different (HR: 0.9 [0.7-1.14]), median time to PSA progression was significantly improved in the RT arm (HR: 0.78 [0.63-0.97]) [1200].
+The STAMPEDE trial evaluated 2,061 men with metastatic castration-sensitive PCa (mCSPC) who were randomised to ADT alone vs. ADT plus RT to the prostate.
+This trial confirmed that RT to the primary tumour did not improve OS in unselected patients [1152].
 However, following the results from CHAARTED and prior to analysing the data, the original screening investigations were retrieved, and patients categorised as low- or high volume.
 In the low-volume subgroup (n = 819) there was a significant OS benefit by the addition of prostate RT.
-This was confirmed by the latest analysis of long-term follow-up (median follow-up of 61 months [HR: 0.64 for OS benefit in the low-volume group]) [1144].
+This was confirmed by the latest analysis of long-term follow-up (median follow-up of 61 months [HR: 0.64 for OS benefit in the low-volume group]) [1201].

-A secondary, not pre-planned analysis of the STAMPEDE trial confirmed the benefit of prostate RT in patients with \leq 3 bone metastases, but also showed a benefit in patients with M1a disease [1145].
-No evidence of difference in time to symptomatic local events was found with median follow-up of over five years [1144].
+A secondary, not pre-planned analysis of the STAMPEDE trial confirmed the benefit of prostate RT in patients with \leq 3 bone metastases, but also showed a benefit in patients with M1a disease [1202].
+No evidence of difference in time to symptomatic local events was found with median follow-up of over five years [1201].
 The dose used in these indications should be equivalent of up to 72 Gy in 2 Gy fractions.
+Therefore, RT of the prostate only in patients with low-volume metastatic disease should be considered.